128technology/docs/docs/plugin_monitoring_agent.md

   The path to a point in the graph relative to which `extract_fields` and `extract_tags` will be specified.
 This path may contain `(<key>:<value)` arguments corresponding to those in the GraphQL tree.

 - **extract_fields**
-  Paths, relative to the `entry_point`, from which fields should be created.
+  Paths, absolute or relative to the `entry_point`, from which fields should be created.
 Each value MUST point to a leaf in the graph.
+If the path is absolute, it MUST NOT diverge from the `entry_point` and MUST exclude graphQL argument.
 The keys become the field names for the produced values.
 At least one field MUST be specified.

 - **extract_tags**
-  Paths, relative to the `entry_point`, from which tags should be created.
+  Paths, absolute or relative to the `entry_point`, from which tags should be created.
 Each value MUST point to a leaf in the graph.
+If the path is absolute, it MUST NOT diverge from the `entry_point` and MUST exclude graphQL argument.
 The keys become the tag names for the produced values.

 Note that `(<key>:<value>)` arguments are valid only on the `entry_point`.
 They MUST NOT be specified on `extract_fields` or `extract_tags`.